 - Have Overall and Research Annual Evaluation ratings of “Above Satisfactory” or “Outstanding” for at least the past four years.

 - Applicants apply for induction into the Scroll & Quill Society on the basis of scholarly work in 1 of the following categories, which has brought national and/or international attention to the institution: (a) Peer Reviewed Publications and/or Patents, (b) External Funding to Conduct Research and/or Creative Activities, and/or (c) Creative Activities.

 A committee consisting of current Scroll & Quill members appointed by Faculty Excellence will review submitted applications and make recommendations to the Vice Provost for Faculty Excellence.Back to Top

 Applicants must submit their information via the Qualtrics survey link.
-The deadline to submit the online application is closed for 2020.
+The deadline to submit the online application TBD.
+Applications are now closed.

 The UCF Scroll & Quill Evaluation Committee inducts applicants solely on the information provided in the electronic application.
 Each applicant submits his/her own application for consideration for lifetime induction into the UCF Scroll & Quill Society.
 When information and/or documentation are incomplete, the Committee may be unable to induct deserving applicants.

 - Document in the online application their outstanding contributions/impact in one of the three categories listed below.
 Note: No attachments or information submitted outside of the online form will be considered by the committee.
 Work completed at another institution should not be included.
 Presented work must include notation of UCF as the applicant’s institutional affiliation.